20twu/boredomaway/README.md

 # Boredomaway
-A playground to stave off boredom.
+A website made to stave off boredom.